jorge-fernandez-salas-ntuDzybCpH0-unsplash

 • Turkish (native: 1%)

-The increase of Brussels-dwellers speaking English as a second language has risen to 38% as of 2022, due in part to Brussels minister Rudi Vervoort’s suggestion in 2013 that English should be made the Brussels-Capital region’s official language.
+This is partly due to Brussels’ minister Rudi Vervoort’s suggestion in 2013 that English should be made the Brussels-Capital region’s official language.

 How History and Geography Impacted Belgium Languages

-These Belgian port cities welcomed tradesmen, artists, bankers and merchants from many foreign lands and with them, their languages.
+• The Low Countries years.
+Before Belgium existed as a modern nation, it was part of the Low Countries as early as the Roman Empire.
+Belgian port cities welcomed tradesmen, artists, bankers and merchants from many foreign lands.
+And with them, their languages.

 If you find yourself in Belgium, immerse yourself in its language and diverse history.

-Belgium’s future is still unfolding, and its tales—old and new—are told in a myriad of tongues.
+Belgium’s future is still unfolding, and its old and new tales are told in a myriad of tongues.

 Enter your e-mail address to get your free PDF!